Design & Engineering Technology

 Upon completion of this program, the student will be able to:

-- solve architectural and engineering technical problems by applying design and engineering process methodologies; critique and analyze the success or failure of the process and the solutions.
+- solve architectural and engineering technical problems by applying design and engineering process methodologies.

 - apply the appropriate use of representational media, including study and presentation models (electronic and physical), freehand and conceptual drawing, technical documentation, and diagramming, to convey envisioned ideas at each stage of the design process.